 - In 1816 Preston was the first provincial town in Britain to be lit by gas.
 Some of the gas pipes were made from old musket barrels welded end to end.

 - Joseph Livesey started the Temperance Movement in Preston in 1832 requiring its followers to sign a pledge of total abstinence.
 The term ‘teetotal’ is derived from a speech made in Preston by John Turner, a follower of Livesey.
+A blue plaque commemorating the site of the speech can be found on the Blue Plaque Heritage Walk.

 - Charles Dickens’ novel ‘Hard Times’ was inspired by the hardship of Preston workers during the Great Lock Out when 26,000 people were put out of work in 1854.
 He stayed at the Bull & Royal Hotel on Church Street.